Huey Long: Senator

 When Long arrived in the Senate, America was in the throes of the Great Depression.
 With this backdrop, Long made characteristically fiery speeches that denounced wealth inequality.
-He criticized the leaders of both parties for failing to address the crisis adequately, notably attacking conservative Senate Democratic Leader Joseph Robinson of Arkansas for his apparent closeness with President Herbert Hoover and big business.
+He criticized the leaders of both parties for failing to address the crisis adequately, notably attacking Senate Democratic Leader Joseph Robinson of Arkansas for his apparent closeness with President Herbert Hoover and big business.

 In the 1932 presidential election, Long was a vocal supporter of New York Governor Franklin D. Roosevelt.
 At that year's Democratic National Convention, Long kept the delegations of several wavering Southern states in the Roosevelt camp.
 Due to this, Long expected to be featured prominently in Roosevelt's campaign but was disappointed with a peripheral speaking tour limited to four Midwestern states.

 Not discouraged after being snubbed, Long found other venues for his populist message.
 He endorsed Senator Hattie Caraway of Arkansas, a widow and the underdog candidate in a crowded field and conducted a whirlwind, seven-day tour of that state.
 During the campaign, Long gave 39 speeches, traveled 2100 mi, and spoke to over 200,000 people.
 In an upset win, Caraway became the first woman elected to a full term in the Senate.

 Returning to Washington, Long gave theatrical speeches which drew wide attention.
 Public viewing areas were crowded with onlookers, among them a young Lyndon B. Johnson, who later said he was "simply entranced" by Long.
 Long obstructed bills for weeks, launching hour-long filibusters and having the clerk read superfluous documents.
 Long's antics, one editorial claimed, had made the Senate "impotent".
 In May 1932, The Washington Post called for his resignation.
 Long's behavior and radical rhetoric did little to endear him to his fellow senators.
 None of his proposed bills, resolutions, or motions were passed during his three years in the Senate.